 The General Elections to the Swedish Riksdag (parliament), Municipal Assemblies and County Council Assemblies are held in Sweden on September 9, 2018.

-Swedish citizens abroad may vote by postal mail or cast their votes in person at different election locations throughout the U.S. More detailed information will be available closer in time to Election Day.
+Swedish citizens abroad may vote by postal mail or cast their votes in person at different voting locations throughout the U.S.

 Update: Voting in person is no longer possible in the U.S. If you vote by mail please mke sure it reaches Sweden in time for the election.

 Do I need a voting card to vote?

 - No, you can vote without a voting card, both by mail and in person as long as you meet the eligibility requirements below.
 You can order material to vote by postal mail from the Election Authority, from your municipality, or from any consulate/embassy in the U.S.